 • Demonstrated ability to work effectively with others in a team environment.

-• Demonstrated ability to supervise staff and to efficiently organize work assignments and establish priorities to meet set milestones.
+• Demonstrated ability to supervise staff and schedule work.

 • Excellent organizational, leadership interpersonal and communication skills.